SystemsApproach/sdn/exercises.rst

 System Requirements
 ~~~~~~~~~~~~~~~~~~~~~~

-The current configuration of the VM is 4 GB of RAM and 4-core CPU.
+The current configuration of the VM is 4 GB of RAM and a 4-core CPU.
 These are the recommended minimum system requirements to complete the
 exercises.
-When imported, the VM takes approximately 8 GB of HDD
+The VM also takes approximately 8 GB of HDD space.
+For a
-space.
-For a smooth experience, we recommend running the VM on a host
+smooth experience, we recommend running the VM on a host system that
-system that has at least double these resources.
+has at least double these resources.

 Download VM
 ~~~~~~~~~~~~~~~~~